 stuck?

 Most coaching focuses on fixing the story people tell about their problems.
+Yet, beneath the story is a nervous system constantly organising perception, attention, and behaviour.

-My work looks at the structure underneath the story — the subtle patterns that keep people looping in the same experience.
+My work looks at the structure underneath the story — the subtle patterns that keep looping in the same experience.

 Once those patterns shift, change stops feeling like effort and begins to unfold naturally.

-Most people try to change themselves by adding more pressure,
+Most people try to change themselves by adding more pressure, more discipline, more motivation, and more effort.

-But pressure often creates the very resistance we are trying to escape.
+However, pressure often creates the very resistance we are trying to escape.

-that explore how language, perception, and the nervous system interact.
+Over the past decade, I have studied and refined Advanced Neuro-Linguistic frameworks that explore how language, perception, and the nervous system interact.

-This work focuses less on “trying harder” and more on reorganizing the internal conditions
+This work focuses less on “trying harder” and more on reorganising the internal conditions that allow change to occur.
+When those conditions shift, behaviour begins to change on its own.

 Beyond Words

 Most coaching focuses on the story of the problem.
-The Beyond Words model looks at how the problem is organised within the nervous system.
+The beyond words model looks at how the problem is organised within the nervous system.

 When the structure of that organisation is observed clearly, the pattern often begins to reorganise on its own.